 UASP uses Zoom to conduct all of its online tutoring appointments.
 Zoom is available to ASU students at no additional cost.
 To learn more about how to use Zoom, view our guide.

 If faculty members require verification of your tutoring visit, you will be asked during your checkout process if you would like your faculty member to receive verification of the visit.
 If you choose this option, an automated email with the date, time, and length of the appointment will be sent directly to your faculty member.

-> You may receive assistance for a variety of writing or statistics projects related to your degree or field.
-However, the Writing Center and Graduate Academic Support Center cannot help you with the following types of writing or statistics projects:
+You may receive assistance for a variety of writing projects related to your degree or field.
+However, the Writing Center and Graduate Academic Support Center cannot help you with the following types of writing projects:

-> - Any course work that is part of an in-class or take-home exam
+- Any course work that is part of an in-class or take-home exam

 - Work that is not your own

 - Course work that is from a non-ASU institution

 Exceptions may be granted if the center supervisor receives written permission from the course's instructor of record for a course-related exam (permission from a TA is not adequate) or from a faculty advisor or official departmental representative for a degree-related exam.
 The center supervisor must receive this written permission via email from the appropriate individual before the writing appointment can occur.

 If you have any questions or received a missed appointment message in error, please call (480) 965-9072.